davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-How-To-Rename.md

 <script src="test-cases/scene-multi-szMix-fMix-sMix-swMix-lytMix-edgeMix-ornMix-arcAMix-rrrMix-ctxTransFixed-ctxRotFixed-test.js"></script>
 ```

 Once these three steps are completed, the test will be correctly renamed and fully integrated back into the testing suites.

+### Step 4: Remove the "New Filename" part of the comment from the header comment

+i.e. in the example, remove:
+"
+ * New Filename: scene-multi-szMix-fMix-sMix-swMix-lytMix-edgeMix-ornMix-arcAMix-rrrMix-ctxTransFixed-ctxRotFixed-test.js
+ *
+"